mxk700/YouTube-Speeder/readme.md

   - minimal value: Delete;

 ###### Acceleration Mode.
-Allows you to change speed a little bit quicker.
+Allows you to change speed a little quicker.
 Press and hold "Ctrl" key to engage this Mode, then use:
   - mouse wheel;
   - keyboard arrows;